Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_6.md

 \

 Not surprisingly, the drain current is now regulated at a lower value of 2.5 µA (down from 10 µA with zero input voltage).
-Now let\'s apply an input voltage of the other polarity, to _enhance_ the IGFET:
+Now let's apply an input voltage of the other polarity, to _enhance_ the IGFET:

 ![](media/03187.png){ #fig:03187 width=75% }